apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

 ## Deployment

-This charm allows the deployment of Apache Spark packaged by Apache Bigtop in the modes described below:
+This charm deploys the Spark component of the Apache Bigtop platform and supports running Spark in a variety of modes:

  * **Standalone**